PencilCode/reference/documents/turtle/animationqueues.html.md

   fd 100
 </script>

-It looks like the code runs sequentially---once the turtle finishes one command, it moves on to the next until the program is complete.

-But what if we add a second turtle?
+It looks like the code run during the animation: once the turtle finishes one command, it appears that the next line of code runs until the program is complete.
+However, the code does not actually run during the animation, as we can tell if we add a second turtle.

 ### Example 2: Two Turtles, Same Code

-Let's try creating another turtle named `bob`, and using the the same code for both turtles, albiet in the reverse direction (moving in a "U" pattern).
-Let's also make `bob` red for clarity.
+The following program creates a second turtle named `bob` and uses the the similar code for both turtles, turning in the reverse direction.
+The turtle `bob` is colored red for clarity.

 <pre class="examp">
 rt 90